Barsik-Barbosik/MIDI-Mapper/README.md

 # MIDI-Mapper

 Android app that works as a MIDI host and bridge.
-It intercepts incoming CC messages from a source device and sends custom SysEx messages to a target device for flexible MIDI routing and control.
+It allows intercepting incoming CC messages from a source device and sending custom SysEx messages instead.

 ## Features